 For example, they may only take one or two students at a time, they may start training at a particular time of year (or not during a certain period), or they may only be available for some periods of time and not others.

 But those options should be clearly laid out, and the reason for the deadline briefly explained.
 If it doesn’t make sense to you, then find other resources.

 Practitioners do have a right to charge for materials used in their work (and quality materials are often not cheap!)
-But someone who is doing magic for others should have a wide range of options at their disposal, and should be able to explain, in detail, precisely where the costs are coming from.
+And in many cases, charging for their time is also reasonable.
+But someone who is doing magic for others should have a wide range of options at their disposal, and should be able to explain where the costs are coming from.

 Having one true way (their way)

 There are thousands of ways to do magic.
 Tens of thousands.
 There is no one single way to do anything magical, no more than there is one single way to make food.

 Different methods, different approaches, will work better for some people than others.
 And they will work better for some kinds of problems than others.

 Beware of anyone who insists only they have the answer, or only their magical whatsit or intervention can solve your problems.